 Not everyone and always may have enough passive capabilities of headphones to isolate you from ambient noise, for example, on an airplane or public transport.
 For these purposes, headphones with an active noise canceling system would be a good choice.
-This is exactly what Sony WH-1000XM3 headphones, the updated third-generation model from Sony WH-1000X, perfectly brings to us.
+This is exactly what Sony WH-1000XM3 headphones, the updated third-generation model from Sony WH-1000X, perfectly bring to us.
 But, it is also well updated than the previous version.
 In this article, we bring a complete Sony WH-1000XM3 headphones review that will help you to make the decision whether you will buy it or not.

 - Optimal sound quality, elegant design, excellent noise cancellation, are very comfortable and intuitive touch controls.